 New research is pointing to this "peripheral" pain as a powerful effect on chronic pain.

 Also, check out our review of low dose naltrexone for this entire system.

 Speaking of Tylenol (and the whole litany of NSIAD's), berberine's effect on the COX2 pathway is equally compelling:

-Histopathological changes were reduced and the expression of tumor necrosis factor-α (TNF-α), cyclooxygenase-2 (COX-2), and inducible nitric oxide synthase (iNOS) was markedly attenuated by berberine 10 mg/mg.
+Histopathological changes were reduced and the expression of tumor necrosis factor-α (TNF-α), cyclooxygenase-2 (COX-2), and inducible nitric oxide synthase (iNOS) were markedly attenuated by berberine 10 mg/mg.

-In danger of going too deep into the weeds, let's just explain that all those are members of an elite team of inflammatory damage in our bodies when chronically elevated.
+In danger of going too deep into the weeds, let's just explain that all those are members of an elite team of inflammatory damage and pain in our bodies when chronically elevated.